devlinjunker/template.hapi.rest/scripts/README.scripts.md

 project at this point (with more stringent error rules?).
 This will help us catch any errors in the code and prevent any merges to master that will break

+## Github Specific Files
+Whenever a PR is made on Github, the body/description will be pre-populated with the contents in `.github/PULL_REQUEST_TEMPLATE.md`

 ### On Merge to Master
 Whenever we merge a PR to master, we want to update the documentation based on the changes the user made in the commits.
 We run a git action to handle this as well: